 - Tone the body

 During this stage, it is very convenient to perform Kegel exercises regularly.
-Doing Pilates strengthens the pelvic floor, so it is also a relevant indication, as does the practice of yoga.
+Doing Pilates strengthens the pelvic floor.
+So, it is also a relevant indication as the practice of yoga.
 The exercise bike or elliptical for 20 minutes, three times a week, could be great, as long as the doctor agrees.

 Doing sports during pregnancy is complicated a little more in the third trimester, due to the weight of the belly.
 This makes movements more limited and greater balance problems appear.
 It is not good that you stay still, but also that you do not overdo the exercise.

 At this stage, the walk is still an important activity, as it is a great exercise to keep fit.
-Doing yoga and Pilates is also recommended, but to these, you must add postural control sessions and breathing exercises.
+Doing yoga and Pilates is also recommended.
+You must add postural control sessions and breathing exercises.

 At all stages of pregnancy, it is important to maintain proper nutrition and hydration during sports.
 Also wear appropriate clothing, especially the bra.
 If you exercise sitting or on the floor, get up slowly when you have to get up.

 Pregnant women should not practice sports such as water skiing, mountaineering, scuba diving or intense aerobics.
-Racket sports, sports gymnastics or horse riding should be done in moderation, and as long as they are already practiced before pregnancy.
+Racket sports, sports gymnastics or horse riding should be done in moderation as long as they are already practiced before pregnancy.